How to apply for a BPS qualification in test use

 For existing test users this guidance is also aimed at those who want to further develop their knowledge and skills in this area.

-An overview of what test users are able to do when they hold the Society's qualifications in test use can be accessed in the Training and Research area of the website.
+An overview of what test users are able to do when they hold a BPS qualification in test use can be accessed in the Training and Research area of the website.

 Information for Assessors